Trauma is unique to you and your treatment needs to reflect that.

 I’m an empath and deeply compassionate woman who sits with you and your pain, listening with my heart ears giving you time to open up your inner world to me without fear of being judged.
 I hold you safely and never let you fall.

-My ‘Heart Of Healing Trauma’ Therapy program is my signature three month therapeutic healing program in which I guide you to emotional and psychological safety from your trauma and provide you with a truly empowering therapeutic process of liberation and freedom from the past.
+My ‘Heart Of Healing Trauma’ Therapy program is my signature three month therapeutic healing program in which I guide you to heal from the past, and create your safer future.
+You can get to know me more and feel supported by me in these different ways

 Want to connect with me to discuss your healing journey? https://calendly.com/helenferguson-therapist/free-connect-call